Richard Hickox

-Early life
+Early life and education

 Hickox was born in Stokenchurch in Buckinghamshire into a musical family.
-After attending the Royal Grammar School, High Wycombe from 1959 to 1966, he studied at the Royal Academy of Music in London from 1966 to 1967, then was an organ scholar at Queens' College, Cambridge from 1967 to 1970.
+After attending the Royal Grammar School, High Wycombe from 1959 to 1966, he studied at the Royal Academy of Music in London from 1966 to 1967, then was an organ scholar at Queens' College, Cambridge, from 1967 to 1970.

 Career

 In 1967, while his father was Vicar of Wooburn, Buckinghamshire, Hickox founded the Wooburn Festival and eventually became its president.
 The Festival still takes place and features music, drama and the visual arts.
 Hickox also founded the Wooburn Singers and continued as conductor until succeeded by Stephen Jackson.

 From 1970 to 1971 Hickox was Director of Music at Maidenhead Grammar School (later Desborough School).
 He founded the City of London Sinfonia in 1971, remaining music director until his death, and also founded the Richard Hickox Singers and Orchestra in the same year.
 The Richard Hickox Singers are featured on Kate Bush's album Hounds of Love on the song "Hello Earth"; the choral section is the Georgian folk song "Tsintskaro".

-He was the director of music at the St. Endellion Music Festival from 1972 to 2008.
+Hickox was the St Endellion Festivals Artistic Director from 1972 until his death in 2008.
+The St. Endellion Festivals at the St. Endellion Collegiate Church near Port Isaac, Cornwall expanded and strengthened during his thirty years of artistic direction, with many renowned musicians participating and an Easter Festival during Holy Week created in 1974.
+Hickox' son Adam Hickox is a conductor for the St. Endellion Easter Festival for 2024.

 In 1972, aged 24, he was appointed Martin Neary's successor as organist and master of music at St. Margaret's, Westminster (the church of the Houses of Parliament), subsequently adding the directorships of the London Symphony Chorus (1976) and Bradford Festival Choral Society (1978).
 From 1982 to 1990, he served as Artistic Director of the Northern Sinfonia, subsequently named as conductor emeritus.
 He was Associate Guest Conductor of the London Symphony Orchestra from 1985 until his death.
 He was Chorus Director of the London Symphony Chorus from 1976 to 1991, with whom he premiered The Three Kings by Peter Maxwell Davies in 1995.
 He premiered A Dance on the Hill in 2005, by the same composer.
 His repertoire included over 100 first performances.